-The latest SPICE macro model for the MCP6061/2/4 op amps is available on the Microchip web site at www.microchip.com.
-The model was written and tested in official Orcad (Cadence) owned PSPICE.
-For the other simulators, it may require translation.
+The latest SPICE macro model for the MCP6441/2/4 op amp is available on the Microchip web site at www.microchip.com.
+The model was written and tested in the official OrCAD (Cadence[®]) owned PSpice[®].
+For the other simulators, translation may be required.

 The model covers a wide aspect of the op amp's electrical specifications.
-Not only does the model cover voltage, current, and resistance of the op amp, but it also covers the temperature and noise effects on the behavior of the op amp.
+Not only does the model cover voltage, current and resistance of the op amp, but it also covers the temperature and the noise effects on the behavior of the op amp.
 The model has not been verified outside of the specification range listed in the op amp data sheet.
-The model behaviors under these conditions can not be guaranteed that it will match the actual op amp performance.
+The model behaviors under these conditions cannot ensure it will match the actual op amp performance.